-God Forsaken will tell the story of Sophie Owens, a 20-something New Yorker, picking up immediately upon her return to the city having completed a lengthy service overseas.
-Sophie tries to reconnect with her old life, friends and family but now finds herself at some distance from them.
-She also begins experiencing flashbacks to her service, represented by a Greek Chorus wearing military fatigues.
-Act 2 takes place on a Trident submarine, made active due to a fictional, global, military event, which in turn plunges Sophie back into service.
+The premise centers on Sophie Owens, a 20-something New Yorker, upon her return to NYC after completing a lengthy oversees tour with the United States Navy.
+As Sophie tries to reconnect with her old friends and family, she finds herself standing at a distance from the life she once knew.
+Act One will see Sophie struggling with PTSD from her military service, experiencing flashbacks represented by a reimagined Greek Chorus.
+Act Two plunges Sophie back into her military roots, taking place on a Trident submarine housed in Scotland during a global military event.
 This will include additional characters portrayed by Scottish cast members, reflective of the play’s transatlantic origins.

 Ultimately, God Forsaken will be – despite its mythic origins – a timely play whose message is never so simplistic as "war is hell" nor so contentious as to suggest there are easy answers to the questions it raises.
 It will tell the story of one woman's escape from a hell of her own making, supported by forces earthly and almighty, in pursuit of her authentic self.